This does look awesome, doesn't it? |

 Steed and Mrs. Peel attempt to return to Sir August’s home of Hallucinogen Hall (named in stage directions and novel, but not on screen), but what should be a picnic is hampered by a swarm of robot bees directed by Bailey and armed with machine guns.
 They are quickly dispatched, but not before one holes the tank of Emma’s E-type, and another burning specimen lands in the resulting trail of petrol.
 Except all this is absent, rendering the explosion of the Jag, once the pair meet elderly agent Alice and set off across the Hall’s grounds, a non-sequiter, while Alice’s comments about Emma being a Gemini provide another example.
 Trying to reach the house through a hedge maze, Emma drops down a rabbit hole while Steed meets and duels with Sir August, before being knocked unconscious by Bad Emma.
 This marks a crucial departure from the ‘95 script, in which Steed enticed to kiss her, unaware that her lipstick is poisonous, though clearly not fatal.
 This places the actual kiss between Steed and Emma in better context, and lends logic to Steed’s less-than-convincing claim that he needed proof that she was the real Mrs. Peel.

-he's the villain and allowed to do that sort of thing.
+Pretty much the barn scene in Goldfinger, except now he's the villain and allowed to do that sort of thing. |

 Emma, meanwhile, has also been drugged, and is on the verge of being used by Sir August as an intimate plaything, but makes a woozy getaway when Alice provides a distraction.
 The sequence of her lost in the recursive and Escher-inspired rooms of the Hall is again baffling without knowledge of its name, or the novel, which describes Bad Emma toying with her counterpart, while dreaming of having her mad master for herself.
 She manages to make her escape, and in a reversal of earlier, is taken by Steed to his home, where, on the verge of closeness, they are interrupted by Father.
 The blind spymistress has seized power from her superior, and locks Emma in a padded cell to await interrogation.